-In most of the structural, MEP and architectural software packages, and in many of the applications involved in building information modeling (BIM).
+IFC is supported in most of the structural MEP and architectural software packages, and in many of the applications involved in building information modeling (BIM).

 Here you can find a list of software products supporting IFC:

 What kind of information does VisualARQ export to IFC format?

 The current version of IFC Export exports Walls, Beams, Columns, Doors, Windows, Openings, Slabs, Roofs, and Spaces from a VisualARQ model and all Rhino solids to an IFC 2×3 file.
 The following software applications have been used to test the generated IFC files:

 - Solibri Model Viewer